GRB 180418A: A possibly-short GRB with a wide-angle outflow in a faint host galaxy: Analysis Results

 \subsection{Redshift Estimate}

 To estimate the redshift of \grb, we consider both the detection of the afterglow and the inferred luminosity of the host galaxy.
-The detection of the afterglow in the $uvm2$ UVOT filter (\citealt{Siegel2018}), with $\lambda_{\rm eff} = 2246$\,\AA, automatically places an upper limit on the redshift of $z<1.5$, corresponding to the Lyman limit of $\lambda=912$\AA\ at these redshifts, as a higher redshift would result in the suppression of flux at these wavelengths.
+The detection of the afterglow in the $uvm2$ UVOT filter (\citealt{Siegel2018}), with $\lambda_{\rm max} \approx 2964$\,\AA\ (the wavelength at the upper end of the bandpass), automatically places an upper limit on the redshift of $z<2.25$, corresponding to the Lyman limit of $\lambda=912$\AA\ at these redshifts, as a higher redshift would result in the complete suppression of flux at these wavelengths.
 On the other hand, the featureless afterglow spectrum implies that $z \gtrsim 1$ (or that the burst sightline did not intersect with any strong absorption features).
 Moreover, if GRB\,180418A originated at the median redshift of short GRBs of $z=0.5$, the inferred host luminosity would be low, with $L \lesssim 0.01L^{*}$, where we expect only $\approx5\%$ of the stellar mass at z=0.5 to reside in galaxies fainter than this, implying this is unlikely \citep{Tomczak2014}.
-Thus, we adopt a most likely redshift range of $z \approx 1-1.5$ for GRB\,180418A and use this for the remainder of our analysis.
+Thus, we constrain a most likely redshift range of $z \approx$\,1-2.25 for GRB\,180418A.
 This is also in agreement with the results of \cite{Becerra2019}, who found $z \approx 0.3-1.31$ based on the photometric upper limits and the combined X-ray, UV, and optical broadband spectral energy distribution.